Emergency bleeding control

 Emergency bleeding control describes actions that control bleeding from a patient who has suffered a traumatic injury or who has a medical condition that has caused bleeding.
-Many bleeding control techniques are taught as part of first aid throughout the world, though some more advanced techniques such as tourniquets, are often taught as being reserved for use by health professionals, or as an absolute last resort, to mitigate associated risks, such as potential loss of limbs.
+Many bleeding control techniques are taught as part of first aid throughout the world.
+Other advanced techniques, such as tourniquets, are taught in advanced first aid courses and are used by health professionals to prevent blood loss by arterial bleeding.
 To manage bleeding effectively, it is important to be able to readily identify types of wounds and types of bleeding.

 Types of wounds

 Wounds are normally described in a variety of ways.
 Descriptions may include wound size (length) and thickness; plainly visible wound characteristics such as shape and open or closed; and origin, acute or chronic.
 The most common descriptors of wounds are these: